 (h) a chimeric embryo or a hybrid embryo.

-[Section 53P inserted by No. 18 of 2004 s.
+[Section 53P inserted: No. 18 of 2004 s.
 8.]

 53Q.
 Offence — commercial trading in human eggs, human sperm or human embryos

 (1) A person commits a crime if the person gives or offers valuable consideration to another person for the supply of a human egg, human sperm or a human embryo.